Rounge-lab/GENOMICON-Seq/README.md

 `FRACTION_POSITION: "0.1"`
 Specify the fraction of all targeted positions that will mutate (`0 <= float <= 1`, enclose the value with quotation marks).
-If `MUT_CONTEXT` is specifed, only the targeted contexts will be taken into account.
+If `MUT_CONTEXT` is specified, only the targeted contexts will be taken into account.

 #### 4.b Specific mutation rate mode